tasmania-springtime-banner

 On the way to Tokyo, we’ll walk a little of the ‘Sacred Way’, an ancient road of Japanese Cedars, once the path from Tokyo to Toshogu Shrine.

-Incandescent colour at the Festival of Azaleas today at Shiofune Kannon Temple northwest of Tokyo.
+Festival of Azaleas today at Shiofune Kannon Temple northwest of Tokyo.
 The garden surrounds an ancient 1300-year-old Buddhist temple, known as the ‘Temple of Flowers’ because of its extensive planting of 17,000 Japanese azaleas.
 Level pathways zigzag through the valley so you can walk through banks of colourful azaleas to reach the giant Buddha statue at the top for a beautiful bird’s eye view.
-Return to our hotel with the afternoon free.

 Meet up again for an early evening stroll around Kameido Tenjin Shrine, the best place in Tokyo to see wisterias, lit beautifully at night.
 Stroll beneath arbours of fragrant wisteria that were planted in the Edo period.